Metaphysical vegetables | Sánchez Cotán’s Cardoon and Carrots

 T.J.
 Gorringe, Earthly Visions: Theology & the Challenges

-(New Haven: Yale University Press, 2011), 145
+of Art (New Haven: Yale University Press, 2011), 145

-The curators of the Prado claim that most of” his still-lifes were painted “before 1603”; professor of theology Timothy Gorringe says he painted “in Toledo around 1600”; and virtually all the still-lifes by Sánchez Cotán that I have come across are assigned ‘circa’ dates by the museums owning them: “c.
+The curators of the Prado claim that “most of” his still-lifes were painted “before 1603”; professor of theology Timothy Gorringe says he painted “in Toledo around 1600”; and virtually all the still-lifes by Sánchez Cotán that I have come across are assigned ‘circa’ dates by the museums owning them: “c.
 1600”, “c.
 1602”.
 In other words, these are educated guesses.

 Why pick 1602, the year before he joined the Carthusians?
 Not because as a monk he was required to stop painting; we have seen that he continued to paint.
 Perhaps it is because one still-life now in the Prado in Madrid is actually dated “1602” by the artist himself (who also added his name).